Tarte flambée literally translates as ‘toasted tart or fired tart’ – but it’s not a tart, and it’s not toasted, and neither is it flambeed!

 Cut the bacon strips into 1/4-inch-thick strips (or use lardons) and fry gently but don’t brown them.

-Mix the sour cream, salt, pepper with a tiny sprinkle of nutmeg in a small bowl and stir.
+Mix the cream, salt, pepper with a tiny sprinkle of nutmeg in a small bowl and stir.

 Roll the dough out on a floured work surface and cut to fit your baking tray.